AndreyRV91/currency-transfer-form/README.md

 # Installation

 ```
-$ yarn install
+$ docker compose up

-# at localhost:3000 by default.
+# at localhost:3000 by default for frontend
-$ yarn start

 ```